The University undertakes or participates in numerous surveys involving its students, staff and alumni, as well as community and employer groups.

 - If HREC approval is not required then consult the survey guidelines

-- When approved, conduct the survey and provide the completion details to Learning & Quality Support
+- When approved, conduct the survey and provide the completion details to Learning and Quality Support

-- If the survey does not fall within the scope of Learning & Quality support, conduct the survey and provide the completion details to Learning & Quality Support
+- If the survey does not fall within the scope conduct the survey and provide the completion details to Learning and Quality Support

 The survey register contains a schedule of approved surveys to assist the University to keep track of the number and range of surveys under the remit of the Learning and Quality Support team.
 The register provides information about the range of current and completed surveys.